 AverageResearch Pricing

-For your consideration is our Harmony Tube Preamplifier.
+For your consideration is our Harmony Tube Preamplifier with a volume control.

 ****We offer 3 years parts and labor and 1 year on tubes 's warranty.